What Size Water Heater Do I Need for a Walk-In Tub?

 Jump to insightConsider different water heater types — there are storage tank, tankless, heat pump and solar heaters, each with varying energy efficiency and benefits.

-Jump to insightDo walk-in tubs require large water heaters?
+Jump to insightUnderstanding walk-in tub water requirements

-Walk-in tubs usually take up about the same amount of space as a standard tub — unless you buy one that’s a larger size, such as a bariatric or two-seater model.
+Walk-in tubs usually take up about the same amount of space as a standard tub — unless you buy one that’s a larger size, such as a bariatric walk-in tub or two-seater model.
 While you can sometimes use your existing plumbing to support a walk-in tub, other times you need to reroute your plumbing, some experts say.

 For example, if you have a shower already there and you’re trying to convert it to a walk-in tub, the sizing of the plumbing and the location of hot and cold water lines can be different, explained Jamin Katzer, senior construction manager at Earth Saving Solutions, a general contracting company.